Divine Ground Between Us

 In the Kulliye, the mosque is accepted as the central theme, and the buildings were constructed in accordance with their original forms.
 Moreover, the structures were supposed to be places where the social life and the cultural heritage are reflected as well.
 Not to ignore the importance of convenience, its location is also served by the local Washington Subway system.

-The area in which the Diyanet Center of America has been established hosts a significant Muslim population.
-In addition to a Mormon church, theres is also a Sikh temple nearby, which points to an attitude of tolerance towards the rich religious diversity and personal differences between various religious communities.
+The area in which the Diyanet Center of America has been established hosts a significant Muslim population as well as churches and temples of other major religions.
 The Diyanet Center of America is proud to add to this wealth of diversity with its first-hand experience of our immense cultural legacy.
 For, our tradition is a manifestation of perennial wisdom filtered through the lens of the centuries, the core of which is beyond definitions.
 In handing down this tradition from one generation to the next, one of the most important missions is sharing our art, especially architecture, not just among ourselves, but with the rest of the world.

-Construction of the center was carried out under the supervision of Dr. Yasar Colak; the management and administration of the project was executed by Hassa Architecture as designed by Arch, Muharrem Hilmi Senalp and by the consultancy of Mustafa Iskender, while AD&C Management Co. and Balfour Beatty handled installation and basic construction.
-Stone, marble, wood, and tiles manufactured by Turkish artisans and craftsmen were brought from Turkey to be used during the construction, and the calligraphy pieces embellishing the center are prepared by our renowned traditional calligrapher Huseyin Kutlu.
+Construction of the center was carried out under the supervision of Dr. Yasar Colak.
+Stone, marble, wood, and tiles manufactured by Turkish artisans and craftsmen were brought from Turkey to be used during the construction.